Knowledge is Power for Children with Blindness or Low Vision:

 Additional Readily Available Resources

 - The American Printing House for the Blind (APH) published a guidebook in 2019 entitled Health Education for Students with Visual Impairments: A Guidebook for Teachers that reflects the National Sexuality Education Standards (2012).
 This guidebook designed for use by parents and educators of students with visual impairments includes many recommended resources and instructional strategies for meaningful health education.
-The guidebook is available for purchase on the APH website at:

 - Perkins School for the Blind has a video for parents and educators of students who are visually impaired with ideas for the development of concepts related to human sexuality for students who are visually impaired.
 This video is available on the Perkins School for the Blind website at: https://www.perkinselearning.org/videos/webcast/addressing-issues-sexuality-students-who-are-visually-impaired